Identity area

 History

-Steadward began his experience working with disabled athletes and adaptive sports in 1960 by coaching the wheelchair basketball club, the Edmonton Handicaddies.
-Steadward continued to coached basketball, swim, and track teams for the Paralympic Sports Association, and coached the Canadian national team at the 1972 Paralympic Games, 1973 International Stoke Mandeville Games, and the Jamaican Pan-American Games.
+Steadward began working with disabled athletes and adaptive sports in 1960 when he coached the Edmonton Handicaddies, a wheelchair basketball club.
+Steadward went on to coach basketball, swim, and track teams for the Paralympic Sports Association, and coached the Canadian national team at the 1972 Paralympic Games, 1973 International Stoke Mandeville Games, and the Jamaican Pan-American Games.
 He was also responsible for organizing the Canadian team during the 1976 Olympics for the Physically Disabled.
-Steadward was the founder, president, and chairman of the Canadian Sports Fund for the Physically Disabled from 1979-1989, served as President of the Alberta Wheelchair Sports Association from 1971-1975, and volunteered for various roles with the Canadian Paralympic Committee, such as coach, chef de mission, national governor, treasurer, and president.
+Steadward served as President of the Alberta Wheelchair Sports Association from 1971-1975, was the founding president and chairman of the Canadian Sports Fund for the Physically Disabled (1979-1989), and has served in various roles with the Canadian Paralympic Committee, including coach, chef de mission, national governor, treasurer, and president.

-Steadward first became involved in organizing competitive sporting events for athletes with disabilities in 1968, with the development of the first national championships for wheelchair sports, which was held in Edmonton.
-He became interested in helping to establish a central organization responsible for the international development of sport opportunities and competitions for disabled athletes in 1980, after attending the Olympics for the Physically Disabled in Arnhem, Netherlands.
+His involvement in organizing competitive sporting events for athletes with disabilities began in 1968 with the development of the first Canadian national championships for wheelchair sports, which was held in Edmonton.
+He became interested in establishing a central organization responsible for the international development of sport opportunities and competitions for disabled athletes after attending the Olympics for the Physically Disabled in Arnhem, Netherlands in 1980.
 Previous to the foundation of the International Paralympic Committee, Paralympics Games were run by a conglomeration of four different organizations: the International Sport Organization for the Disabled (ISOD), the International Stoke Mandeville Games Federation (ISMGF), the International Blind Sports Federation (IBSA), and the Cerebral Palsy International Sports and Recreation Association (CP ISRA).
-Steadward worked with the Canadian Federation of Sport Organizations for the Disabled (CFSOD) to develop a new centralized democratic model for the structure of disabled sport.
+Working with the Canadian Federation of Sport Organizations for the Disabled (CFSOD), Steadward aimed to develop a new centralized democratic model for disabled sport.
 Throughout the 1980s Steadward forged relationships with various disability sports organizations and sought support for the formation of a single organization to represent disabled athletes at the highest level of competition.
-Finally, in 1989 the International Paralympic Committee was formed with Steadward as the first President.
-One of Steadward's first goals for the IPC was to pursue recognition from, and eventual integration with, the International Olympic Committee (IOC).
-As a result of Steadward's communications with the IOC, demonstration events for athletes with disabilities started being included in the Olympics, and some competitions, such as the 2002 Commonwealth Games, started to fully integrated events for people with disabilities into their sporting program.
-Some other IPC successes that took place under Steadward's leadership include: developing the organizational and committee structure for the IPC, growing the number of IPC membership nations to 172, and formally connecting the IPC and IOC with a memorandum of understanding in 2000.
-Steadward stepped down as President and became Honorary President for Life of the IPC in 2001.
+Finally, in 1989 the International Paralympic Committee (IPC) was formed with Steadward as the first President.

 Steadward is the author of over 150 publications and has delivered over 300 speeches and presentations.
-He also was responsible for creating the Vista '93, a disability sport conference that brought together over 160 sports experts and laid the foundations for the ensuring Paralympic Congresses.
-Steadward has been recognized as a pioneer in the field of disability sport and has received several honours and awards celebrating his contributions and achievements including but not limited to: Alberta Sports Hall of Fame (1984), Order of Canada- officer (1999), Terr Fox Hall of Fame (2002), Queen's Golden Jubilee Medal (2002), Edmontonian of the Century (2004), Canada's Sport Hall of Fame (2007), Alberta Order of Excellence (2010), and Oder of Canada - Companion (2020).
+He was also responsible for creating Vista '93, a disability sport conference that brought together over 160 sports experts and laid the foundations for the ensuing Paralympic Congresses.
+Steadward has been recognized as a pioneer in the field of disability sport and has received numerous honours and awards celebrating his contributions and achievements including: Alberta Sports Hall of Fame (1984), Order of Canada - Officer (1999), Terr Fox Hall of Fame (2002), Queen's Golden Jubilee Medal (2002), Edmontonian of the Century (2004), Canada's Sport Hall of Fame (2007), Alberta Order of Excellence (2010), and Order of Canada - Companion (2020).

 Places